 Alien was so popular it has been sequelized five times.
 Two of the sequels James Camerons Aliens (1986) and David Finchers Alien3 (1992) are excellent, while the subsequent entries Alien: Resurrection (1997), AVP: Alien vs. Predator (2004) and AVPR: Aliens vs Predator Requiem (2007), the latter two of which are crossover with the Predator franchise less so.
 Ridley Scott later returned to conduct two prequels to Alien with Prometheus (2012) and Alien: Covenant (2017).
 The film has also been parodied in the likes of The Creature Wasnt Nice/Spaceship (1981), Bloodbath at the House of Death (1984), The Ice Pirates (1984), Spaceballs (1987), The Haunted World of El Superbeasto (2009) and Planet 51 (2009).
 The making of Alien was extensively discussed in The Alien Saga (2002), a documentary about the film series.

 Almost all associated with Alien have gone on to career successes.
 Sigourney Weaver became a major star.
-Ridley Scotts career was launched and he made three subsequent genre entries Blade Runner (1982), the underrated fairytale Legend (1985), Hannibal (2001), Prometheus (2012), which leads up to the events of Alien in exploring the nature of the ship the eggs are found in, and The Martian (2015) about an astronaut stranded on Mars.
+Ridley Scotts career was launched and he made three subsequent genre entries Blade Runner (1982), the underrated fairytale Legend (1985), Hannibal (2001), Prometheus (2012) and Alien: Covenant (2017), which lead up to the events of Alien in exploring the nature of the ship the eggs are found in, and The Martian (2015) about an astronaut stranded on Mars.
 For many years, Scott seemed to abandon the genre for mainstream works like Someone to Watch Over Me (1987), Black Rain (1989), Thelma and Louise (1991), 1492: Conquest of Paradise (1992), White Squall (1996), G.I.
 Jane (1997), the runaway success of Gladiator (2000), Black Hawk Down (2001), Matchstick Men (2003), Kingdom of Heaven (2005), A Good Year (2006), American Gangster (2007), Body of Lies (2008), Robin Hood (2010), The Counselor (2013) and Exodus: Gods and Kings (2014).
 These are films where Ridley Scotts visual style is exemplary but his story sense often less than.
 There have been numerous genre projects that Scotts name has been attached to in recent years both Aliens 3 and 4, Dune (1984), the Ebola outbreak drama Crisis in the Hot Zone, I Am Legend (2007), an original title called Metropolis.
-Scott has also produced the erotic horror anthology series for cable tv The Hunger (1997), the psycho black comedy Clay Pigeons (1998), the historic Tristan + Isolde (2006), the tv mini-series remake of The Andromeda Strain (2008), the heart transplant horror film Tell-Tale (2009), the tv mini-series remake of Coma (2012), the tv mini-series Labyrinth (2012) about the quest for the Holy Grail, the horror film Stoker (2013), Child 44 (2015) about the hunt for a serial killer in Stalinist Russia, the videogame-adapted web-series Halo Nightfall (2014), the dystopian sf film Equals (2015), the tv series adaptation of The Man in the High Castle (2015 ) and the artificial intelligence film Morgan (2016).
+Scott has also produced the erotic horror anthology series for cable tv The Hunger (1997), the psycho black comedy Clay Pigeons (1998), the historic Tristan + Isolde (2006), the tv mini-series remake of The Andromeda Strain (2008), the heart transplant horror film Tell-Tale (2009), the tv mini-series remake of Coma (2012), the tv mini-series Labyrinth (2012) about the quest for the Holy Grail, the horror film Stoker (2013), Child 44 (2015) about the hunt for a serial killer in Stalinist Russia, the videogame-adapted web-series Halo Nightfall (2014), the dystopian sf film Equals (2015), the tv series adaptation of The Man in the High Castle (2015 ), the artificial intelligence film Morgan (2016), Blade Runner 2049 (2017), the Found Footage UFO film Phoenix Forgotten (2017) and the Arctic horror tv mini-series The Terror (2018).

 Screenwriter Dan OBannon also worked on Dark Star (1974) and subsequently turned in a series of excellent, cynical hard-edge genre scripts such as the zombie film Dead & Buried (1981), episodes of the adult animation anthology Heavy Metal (1981), the hi-tech helicopter action film Blue Thunder (1983), Tobe Hoopers soul-sucking alien vampire film Lifeforce (1985) and remake of Invaders from Mars (1986), the Philip K. Dick adaptations Total Recall (1990) and Screamers (1995), and the Canadian horror film Hemoglobin/Bleeders (1997), as well as directing the zombie black comedy Return of the Living Dead (1985) and the H.P.
 Lovecraft adaptation The Resurrected (1992).
 Jodorowskys Dune (2013) details OBannons work as special effects director on Alejandro Jodorowskys failed adaptation of Dune (1965) in the 1970s.